bh107/benchpress/doc/source/usage_commands.rst

 Usage - Commands
 ================

-Benchpress provides a set of binaries for running and visualize the suite file :ref:`suite_file`.
+Benchpress provides a set of binaries for running and visualize the suite file :ref:`SuiteFile`.

 bp-run
 ------